Learn about Medicare Part D

 Costs you could pay with Medicare Part D

-With stand-alone Part D plans, you will pay a monthly premium and may also pay an annual deductible, copays and coinsurance.
+With standalone Part D plans, you will pay a monthly premium and may also pay an annual deductible, copays and coinsurance.

-Some plans charge deductibles, some do not, but Medicare sets a maximum deductible amount each year.
-In 2024, the annual deductible limit for Part D is $545.
+- Some plans charge deductibles, some do not, but Medicare sets a maximum deductible amount each year.
+In 2025, the annual deductible limit for Part D is $590.

-Copays are generally required each time you fill a prescription for a covered drug.
+- Copays are generally required each time you fill a prescription for a covered drug.
 Amounts can vary based on the plan’s formulary tiers as well as what pharmacy you use if the plan has network pharmacies.

-Some plans may also set coinsurance rates for certain drugs or tiers.
+- Some plans may also set coinsurance rates for certain drugs or tiers.
 In this case the plan charges a percentage of the cost each time you fill a prescription.

-The coverage stage cycle starts over at the beginning of each plan year, usually January 1st.
+The coverage stage cycle starts over at the beginning of each plan year, usually January 1.

-Annual deductible
+Annual Deductible

 For Part D plans with a deductible, you pay the full cost for drugs until you reach the deductible amount.
-Then you move to the initial coverage stage.
+Then you move to the Initial Coverage stage.

 For Part D plans without a deductible, this stage doesn’t apply.
-Your coverage starts in the initial coverage stage.
+Your coverage starts in the Initial Coverage stage.

-- $545 is the maximum deductible amount Part D plans can charge in 2024.
+- $590 is the maximum deductible amount Part D plans can charge in 2025.

-Initial coverage
+Initial Coverage

 In this stage, you pay a copay or coinsurance for your prescription drug and the plan pays the rest.

-Catastrophic coverage
+Catastrophic Coverage

 See how Medicare costs may work with these Medicare coverage examples